Ice giant: Photoevaporation

 Observations of photoevaporation of protoplanetary disks in the Orion Trapezium Cluster by extreme ultraviolet (EUV) radiation emitted by θ1 Orionis C suggests another possible mechanism for the formation of ice giants.
-Multiple-Jupiter-mass gas-giant protoplanets could have rapidly formed due to disk instability before having the majority of their hydrogen envelopes stripped off by intense EUV radiation from a nearby massive star.
+Multiple-Jupiter-mass gas-giant protoplanets could have rapidly formed due to disk instability before having most of their hydrogen envelopes stripped off by intense EUV radiation from a nearby massive star.

 In the Carina Nebula, EUV fluxes are approximately 100 times higher than in Trapezium's Orion Nebula.
 Protoplanetary disks are present in both nebulae.
 Higher EUV fluxes make this an even more likely possibility for ice-giant formation.
-The stronger EUV would increase the removal of the gas envelopes from the protoplanets before they could collapse sufficiently to resist further loss.
+The stronger EUV would increase the removal of the gas envelopes from protoplanets before they could collapse sufficiently to resist further loss.

 Characteristics

 The ice giants represent one of two fundamentally different categories of giant planets present in the Solar System, the other group being the more-familiar gas giants, which are composed of more than 90% hydrogen and helium (by mass).
-Their hydrogen is thought to extend all the way down to their small rocky cores, where hydrogen molecular ion transitions to metallic hydrogen under the extreme pressures of hundreds of gigapascals (GPa).
+The hydrogen in gas giants is thought to extend all the way down to their rocky cores, where hydrogen molecular ion transitions to metallic hydrogen under extreme pressures of hundreds of gigapascals (GPa).

 The ice giants are primarily composed of heavier elements.
 Based on the abundance of elements in the universe, oxygen, carbon, nitrogen, and sulfur are most likely.
 Although the ice giants also have hydrogen envelopes, these are much smaller.
 They account for less than 20% of their mass.
 Their hydrogen also never reaches the depths necessary for the pressure to create metallic hydrogen.
 These envelopes nevertheless limit observation of the ice giants' interiors, and thereby the information on their composition and evolution.

-Although Uranus and Neptune are referred to as ice giant planets, it is thought that there is a supercritical water ocean beneath their clouds, which accounts for about two-thirds of their total mass.
+Although Uranus and Neptune are referred to as ice giant planets, it is thought that there is a supercritical water-ammonia ocean beneath their clouds, which accounts for about two-thirds of their total mass.